HTTP-RPC/Kilo/README.md

     </body>
     </html>

-For example, if the JSON response to the method contained the following:
+For example, if the JSON response to a method contained the following:

     [1, 2, 3, 5, 8, 13, 21]